Jimmie Mercer

-James Arthur Mercer (August 12, 1871 – December 10, 1914) was a lawman and pioneer in Arizona in the late 19th century and early 20th century.
+James Arthur Mercer (August 12, 1871 – December 10, 1914) was a lawman and pioneer in Arizona Territory in the late 19th century and early 20th century.
 He was badly wounded by a suspected cattle rustler near the town of Pantano on December 2, 1914, and died about a week later in a Tucson hospital.

 Biography

 James Arthur "Jimmie" Mercer was born in England on August 12, 1871, and was the eldest child of Andrew Valentine Mercer and Isabella Katherine Newton.
 Jimmie was named after Andrew's father, James Arthur Mercer (1812–1878).
 In 1883, Jimmie and his parents emigrated to the United States and settled down in Tubac, Arizona, where Andrew's elder brother, T. Lillie Mercer, had previously settled.
 Andrew and Isabella divorced when Jimmie was twelve-years-old, after which he was raised by a family friend named Pete Kitchen.
 According to Jimmie's nephew, Art Mercer: "Jimmie lived with Pete and his family until he was 14 or 15 years old....
 Pete was quite a desperado.
 When some squaws tried to steal his horses, Jimmie killed two of the women."

 Jimmie's first marriage was to Bessie Pearl McKinney, who was born in 1883, in Uvalde, Texas, and was the daughter of a well known and respected pioneer rancher.
 The two were married in Mammoth, Arizona, on July 16, 1898.
 Jimmie was popular and respected.
 He worked as a Pima County deputy sheriff and later a county ranger.
 The Mercers had three sons: Arthur Virgil Mercer, who was born on January 3, 1900, Caddell Newton Mercer, who was born on April 21, 1903, and Edgar Leslie Mercer, born on February 10, 1906.
 With his second wife, Harriett Ann Brown, Jimmie had a fourth son named James Arthur Mercer, Jr. just before his death on December 10, 1914.